 Child custody and visitation issues are top priorities and main concerns among divorcing parents.
 Where will the children live?
 Who will make decisions?
 McCarty-Larson, PLLC represents families in child custody and visitation matters.
-If you need a child custody and visitation attorney in Ellis County, Johnson County, or Tarrant County, contact our law firm for assistance.
+If you need a child custody lawyer in Texas contact our law firm for assistance.

 There are two types of custody that the court will address: legal and physical custody.
 Legal custody is the rights and responsibilities of making decisions for the children, such as where they attend school, religious instruction, and other decisions.
 Physical custody describes where the children will live.
 It is not uncommon for the judge to award joint legal custody, meaning that both parents will make the decisions, but sole physical custody to one parent.

 The types of custody that may be awarded include: